 MICHELLE LANG is an actress, producer and writer who is most known for her role as Linda Lee, Bruce Lee's wife, in the 50 episode television series “The Legend of Bruce Lee.”
 A black belt in Wushu, Michelle traveled across China and the U.S. shooting the series and trained with the stunt crew, which led her to work on “Deadliest Warriors” among other shows as a stunt coordinator.

-A graduate of Northwestern University’s acting program with a concentration in business, Michelle isa talented actress and an incredibly savvy producer of several award-winning feature films.
+A graduate of Northwestern University’s acting program with a concentration in business, Michelle is a talented actress and an incredibly savvy producer of several award-winning feature films.
 In 2013, Michelle produced and starred in Lost on Purpose, written and directed by the Nelms Brothers, which co-starred Jane Kaczmarek, C. Thomas Howell and James Lafferty.
 The movie, a drama about the challenges and the beauty of living in a small dairy farming community, won multiple film festival awards across the U.S. including Best Film, Best Directors, and Best Actress for Kaczmarek.
-Following the success of Lost on Purpose, Michelle played the title role of “Nastenka” in Strangely in Love, alongside newcomer Jemual Morris.
+Following the success of Lost on Purpose, Michelle played the title role of “Nastenka” in Strangely in Love, alongside newcomer Jemuel Morris.
 The film, which Michelle also produced, was directed by Sundance Award Winning Filmmaker Amin Matalqa, and is a whimsical take on Dostoevsky’s classic tale White Nights.
 The film also starred Amanda Plummer (Pulp Fiction), Sean Carrigan (“Young and Restless”).
 In 2015, Michelle played a small role in Waffle Street, which re-teamed her with Lost on Purpose filmmakers Eshom Nelms and Ian Nelms in addition to actors James Lafferty and Dale Dickey.
 The film, which also co-starred Danny Glover, is an adaptation of the James Adams memoir of the same name, which follows a former billion dollar hedge fund manager turned waffle house waiter on his journey of redemption through an unlikely friendship.
-The film received several Best Feature awards at nationwide film festivals and continues to be a top reviewed performer on Netflix.
+The film received several Best Feature awards at nationwide film festivals and was a top reviewed performer on Netflix.

-Most recently, Michelle wrapped Small Town Crime, on which she pulled double duty.
-Taking on many hats behind the scenes, while supervising the production, Michelle also acted alongside Academy Award® Nominee John Hawkes as “Tina,” an ex-girlfriend of Hawkes’ character.
+On Small Town Crime, Michelle pulled double duty.
+While supervising the production, Michelle also acted alongside Academy Award® Nominee John Hawkes as “Tina,” an ex-girlfriend of Hawkes’ character.
 In addition to Hawkes, Small Town Crime also stars Golden Globe® Nominee Anthony Anderson, Academy Award® Winner Octavia Spencer, Academy Award ®Nominee Robert Forster and a deep bench of supporting talent including Clifton Collins, Jr., Michael Vartan, James Lafferty, Caity Lotz and Dale Dickey.
 Small Town Crime was showcased on several “Must See” and “Best of” Lists including the New York Times, Rolling Stone, Fandango, and IndieWire for its World Premiere at the 2017 SXSW Film Festival.
-The film also received rave reviews from Variety, Ain’t It Cool News, and The Hollywood Reporter and will be released by Saban Films across the U.S. late 2017.
-Michelle, who continues to study Chinese and martial arts, lives in Los Angeles with her husband and two kids.
+The film also received rave reviews from Variety, Ain’t It Cool News, and The Hollywood Reporter and was released by Saban Films in 2017.